Gheorghe Avramescu: World War II

 For his service during the Crimean campaign, Avramescu was promoted on 18 July 1942 to lieutenant general (general de corp de armată), and was awarded the Order of the Crown, Grand Officer Class (29 July 1942), the Order of Michael the Brave, 2nd Class (1 September 1942), and the German Cross, in Gold (25 October 1942).

 After the crushing defeat in the Battle of Stalingrad, in which he didn't participate, the Romanian Army was driven back to its own country during 1943 and the first half of 1944.
 In August 1944, on the eve of the Soviet Second Jassy–Kishinev Offensive, he took de facto command of the 4th Army, since general Ioan Mihail Racoviță was "away on leave" (preparing King Michael's Coup).
-Avramescu could not prevent the disastrous defeat, because of the limited number of armored and motorized units at his disposal, and was dismissed on 23 August and replaced by Ilie Șteflea.
+Avramescu could not prevent the disastrous defeat, because of the limited number of armored and motorized units at his disposal.
+In the morning of 23 August, he and General Petre Dumitrescu were dismissed by Marshal Ion Antonescu and replaced by Ilie Șteflea.

-After the Royal Coup, he was recalled to command the 4th Army on the side of the Soviets against the Germans and the Hungarians.
+After Antonescu was arrested later that day during the Royal Coup, Avramescu was recalled to command the 4th Army on the side of the Soviets against the Germans and the Hungarians.
 He fought many battles with his 4th Army, including the Battle of Turda and the Battle of Debrecen, and was in command at the Battle of Carei, the last engagement of the war within the present borders of Romania.

 Avramescu complained repeatedly to the Soviets about the lack of supplies and impossible tasks for his Army.
-For this, he was relieved of command on 11 January 1945, and put on reserve.
-Nevertheless, he was promoted to general on 9 February and recalled to duty.
+After several soldiers under his command, known for their support for the fascist Iron Guard, defected to the Nazis, the Romanian High Command, suspecting Avramescu may secretly harbour pro-German views, decided to relieve him of command on 11 January 1945, and put him on reserve.
+Nevertheless, he was promoted to general on 9 February and recalled to duty at the request of the Soviet Marshal Rodion Malinovsky.
 Returning to the front, he successfully led the 4th Army in the assault on the Zvolen–Banská Bystrica line, in what was the prelude to the Bratislava–Brno Offensive in Slovakia.